Women and Infant Services

 Please do not bring valuables to the hospital, as they cannot be secured.
 The hospital is not responsible for replacing lost items.
 Any items that will be left unattended should remain at home.

 - A hospital gown or birthing clothing, if you would like to bring your own.
-Please note that while we do permit patients to wear their own clothing (i.e. skirts, nightgowns or dresses), we prefer that you wear a hospital gown, as they are fashioned with snaps at the sleeves for easy maneuvering around IV's.
+While we permit patients to wear their own clothing (i.e. skirts, nightgowns or dresses), we prefer that you wear a hospital gown, as they are fashioned with snaps at the sleeves for easy maneuvering around IV's.
 Also, because birth is a messy process, clothing worn during labor is unlikely to be worn again.

 - Pajamas, bathrobe and slippers